swcarpentry/DEPRECATED-bc/extras/python-climate-data/climate.md

 <h4>Escape Sequences</h4>
 <p>Programmers need a way to put quotes, double quotes, and other special characters in strings.
 To do this, they use <a href="../../gloss.html#escape-sequence">escape sequences</a>: <code>\'</code> for a single quote, <code>\&quot;</code> for a double quote, <code>\n</code> for a newline, and so on.
 This means that: <sub>~</sub> 'This can't bewithout&quot;escape sequences&quot;.' <sub>~</sub> prints as: <sub>~</sub> This can't be written without &quot;escape sequences&quot;. <sub>~</sub></p>
 </blockquote>
-<p>Now let's have a look at how we could do this using a couple of standard Python libraries.
+<p>Now let's have a look at how we could parse the data using a couple of standard Python libraries.
 The first, called <code>cStringIO</code>, lets Python treat a string as if it was an input file:</p>
 </div>